guslipkin/Jeopardy/JeopardyQuestions.md

 ### Row 2

-- Gus can count using this number system, used by computers, and get to 1,023 with just ten fingers
+- Using this number system, used by computers, anyone can count with this system and get to 1,023 with just ten fingers
   - What is binary?

 ### Row 3